-Navratri celebrations are for worshipping the Goddess Durga (the goddess of power) and her various forms for nine days and tenth day is festival of ‘Dussehra’.
+Navaratri celebrations means worshipping the hindu Goddess of Power Maa Durga and her various forms for nine days and tenth day is celebrated as ‘Dussehra’.
 Navratri means ‘nine nights‘.
 It is one of the most cherished and biggest festival of India celebrated across the lands of festivities and culture.
-I have already mentioned this year navratri dates in Navratri dates 2016.

 Significance of nine days

 This festival is the celebrations of victory of positivity over negativity and there is a reason that one single festival is celebrated over nine days.
 The first three days are ‘tamasic’,the next three days are ‘rajasic’ and next three days are ‘sattvic’.
 The mother divine is awakened over this period so that she enhances the positivity in us and help us curb that negativity in ourselves.This is what is done in the Chandi Homa.

 Secondly the beginning of spring and Autumn are important junction of climatic and solar impacts and these two periods are considered as sacred opportunity for the worship of divine mother.
 These nine days are most unique and important period of devotional sadhanas and worship of absolute ultimate creative energy which operates this world in the form of Goddess Durga.